ErikFerragut/hackattack/README.md

 7. ~~Each player checks for detection separately~~

 ### Knowledge system
-1. Store what each player knows in the Player class
+1. Store events by machine
-2. Store all moves and move results
+2. ~~Store all moves and move results~~
-3. Formalize the say method and store what was said
+3. ~~Formalize the say method and store what was said~~
+4. Store known info (e.g., OS, patches, accounts) from events
+5. Make "detected" and "news" use say function

 ### New user interface
 1. Design the information display to show all knowledge (update_output)